zongjietan/jump-diffusion-heston/README.md

 # jump-diffusion-heston

 Python implementation of a jump-diffusion Heston model.
-See plots folder for resulting implied volatility surfaces.
+See plots folder for resulting implied volatility surfaces..